TeamofProgrammers/Bridge/README.md

 ### Setup the XML Configuration file
-*  Place config.xml in the same directory as BridgeMock_May2019.exe.
+*  Place config.xml in the same directory as Bridge.exe.
 * Channel Mappings:
   * IRC is the channel name on the IRC server
   * Discord is the channel UID on the Discord server.